Migrating from SharePoint On-Premise to Online (Microsoft Office 365)? Where to Start from?

 - Total data size to be moved to SharePoint Online for the standard allocated space.

 - Migration of Sites, Libraries, Lists, etc.

 There are many building blocks of SharePoint such as site collections, lists, libraries, sites.
-Moving such things to SharePoint Online is a time-consuming process as the users need to recreate everything manually or via a migration tool on Office 365.
+Moving such things to SharePoint Online is a time-consuming process as the users need to recreate everything manually or via a migration tool on Microsoft Office 365.
 The drag-and-drop feature can also be used to move documents to SharePoint Online but it hampers the fidelity of metadata.
-The hassle-free Office 365 migration services enable you to shift from SharePoint server to SharePoint Online while maintaining all the user privileges, correct metadata, and existing hierarchical structures.
+The hassle-free Microsoft Office 365 migration services enable you to shift from SharePoint server to SharePoint Online while maintaining all the user privileges, correct metadata, and existing hierarchical structures.

 - Migrate to OneDrive for Business

-OneDrive for business is a cloud storage solution for documents in Office 365, it gets synchronized to multiple devices while providing administrative oversight of the work files.
+OneDrive for business is a cloud storage solution for documents in Microsoft Office 365, it gets synchronized to multiple devices while providing administrative oversight of the work files.
 The documents stored on the desktop, laptop, file shares, and other devices need to be migrated to OneDrive for business.
 The steps include:

 - Deletion or archival of files that do not have a future value